Google Drive, Dropbox, and OneDrive are three of the most popular cloud storage providers available today, but which is best?

 Granting access to files allows other users to collaborate by suggesting comments and edits.

-The feature concept is very effortless, but it can be a bit of risk because they do not offer password and expiry dates on the shared links.
+The feature concept is very effortless, but it can be a bit of a risk because they do not offer passwords and expiry dates on the shared links.

 Not to mention when it comes to seeing which files and folders are being shared by you, it can’t be seen, but there’s a sharing page to see which files and folders are shared with you.

-As a result, it can be easy to lose sight of which files and folders you’ve shared unless you check one-by-one, which can be a nuisance.
+As a result, it can be easy to lose sight of which files and folders you’ve shared unless you check them one by one, which can be a nuisance.

 With Dropbox, you can only share files and folders using the web interface.
 Similar to Google Drive, each file and folder has a shared button.